lsaravia/MetawebsAssembly/MetawebsAssembly.md

 #### Modularity

-An intermediate level property (i.e. between the whole network and the individual species) is modularity, that measures how densely sub-groups of species interact with one another compared to species of other sub-groups [@Newman2004].
+An intermediate level property (i.e. between the whole network and the individual species) is modularity, that measures how strongly sub-groups of species interact between them compared with the strength of interaction with other sub-groups [@Newman2004].
 These sub-groups are called compartments and to find the best partition we used a stochastic algorithm based on simulated annealing [@Reichardt2006].
 Simulated annealing allows to maximize modularity without getting trapped in local maxima configurations [@Guimera2005], the index of modularity is then defined as:

 $$M = \sum_s \left(\frac{I_s}{E} - \left(\frac{d_s}{2E}\right)^2 \right)$$